Path ORAM: An Extremely Simple Oblivious RAM Protocol: Applications and Extensions

 \subsection{Integrity}

-Our protocol can be easily extended to provide integrity (with freshness) for every access to the untrusted storage.
-Because data from untrusted storage is always fetched and stored in the form of a tree path, we can extend the tree data structure stored on the server to become a Merkle tree.
-Hence the client only needs to store a single hash of the Merkle tree root in order to verify the integrity and freshness of any path.
+Our protocol can be easily extended to provide integrity (with freshness) for every access to the untrusted server storage.
+Because data from untrusted storage is always fetched and stored in the form of a tree paths, we can achieve integrity by simply treating the Path ORAM tree as a Merkle tree where data is stored in all nodes of the tree (not just the leaf nodes).
+In other words, each node (bucket) of the Path ORAM tree is tagged with a hash of the following form